 Adding the Unlimited International feature is the easiest way to get cheap (or free) international calls from your mobile while in the USA.
-However if you are travelling for more than 30 days, if you are mostly calling mobiles outside the USA or if you will also be visiting other countries (such as Canada) then it may work out cheaper to use the Rebtel service for cheaper international calls.
+However if you are travelling for more than 30 days, or if you are mostly calling mobiles outside the USA then it may work out cheaper to use the Rebtel service for cheaper international calls.

 If most of your international calls are to a handful of numbers, you can significantly reduce the cost of international calls with the Rebtel service.
 Rebtel works by assigning a local US number to each of the regular international numbers you call, then you simply call this local number and your call is diverted to the international number.
 You are charged for a national call by T-Mobile and the international portion of the call is paid to Rebtel at USD 2¢ per minute to Australian landlines and USD 16¢ per minute to Australian mobiles.
 Check the Rebtel website for rates to other countries.

 It only takes around five to 10 minutes to set up a Rebtel account online, however you need to access the internet as soon as you arrive in the US to complete the set up process as Rebtel sends you a text message with your activation code before asigning local US numbers to your international phone numbers.
 Once it is set up, however, it is a very easy system especially if you save your Rebtel numbers to your phone's address book.

 If you have a smart phone that can run the Rebtel app (such as Android phones, BlackBerry devices, Windows phones and the Apple iPhone), then this is another way that you can use Rebtel to make cheap international calls.
 The advantage of making international calls using the Rebtel app is that you can dial directly from the app without first setting up your contacts.